erikthetechhobo/stripe-starter/README.md

-    Click on settings on the bottom of the left navigation Under Product Settings find "Payments > Checkout settings" Bottom of the page click "Enable client-only integration" You do not need to enter domain addresses while testing, in live mode you will need an https site.
+    Click on settings on the bottom of the left navigation Under Product Settings find "Payments > Checkout settings" Bottom of the page click "Enable client-only integration" You do not need to enter domain addresses while testing, in live mode you will need a https site.

 1.  **API Keys**